AnishPowar01/React-Inner-Engineering/README.md

 # React-Inner-Engineering

-Certainly!
-Here's a template for a README file for the provided code:

-# Custom Render Function for React-Like Elements
+## Custom Render Function for React-Like Elements

 This repository contains a simple implementation of a custom rendering function inspired by React's rendering process.
 The function `customRender` takes a virtual element representation and renders it as a DOM element within a specified container.